nealey/homepage/content/blog/2025/06-22-big-gap.md

 I don't know if Google has it or not;
 I'm sure I couldn't get to it if they did.

-Now it's 2025,
-and I'm updating my blog again.
+I'm updating my blog again now, in 2025.
-We now, as a species, are beginning to realize that looking into a screen when there are living people right next to you is actually the social isolation problem, and people are beginning to move away from social media.
+Humanity is beginning to realize that looking into a screen when there are living people right next to you is causing social isolation, and people are beginning to move away from social media.

 My blog entries are longer, and less frequent, than social media posts.